digitaldonkey/guru/README.md

 drush en link_css -y
 ```

-Link_css requires scss cache to be off (for development).
+Link_css requires aggregation to be turned off (for development).

 ```